ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 1. Introduction

 "28" (Twenty-Eight / Irupathiyettu) or "Lelam" is a trick-taking card game originating from Kerala, South India.
 It is typically played by 3 or 4 players.
 The primary objective is to win tricks containing valuable cards to meet or exceed a contract ("bid") determined through two rounds of auction-style bidding per hand.
+A full game continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their stakes.
 Key features include partnerships (in 4-player mode), a hidden trump suit determined by the final bidder and physically set aside, distinct rules and decks for 3 and 4 players, and specific procedures for leading tricks and revealing the trump.

 ## 2. Core Concepts